SpaghetMeNot/normalmagic/docs/index.md

     Once custom normals exist on a mesh, some default Blender tools/modifiers might not behave as expected.
     Tools are included to fix situations such as [mirroring](normal_tools/repair_mirrored_normals.md) or [beveling](normal_tools/repair_bevel_normals.md) but it is something to be aware of.

+    See this video for more information: [Custom Normal Issues](https://youtu.be/NoISc01URHg?si=s6NedSzDIFr30zOe)

 [:simple-gumroad:  Buy normalMagic](https://spaghetmenot.gumroad.com/l/normalmagic){ .md-button .md-button--primary }